IGBT Temperatures at Low Frequencies

 Surface temperatures of the IGBTs and diodes for a 1 Hz frequency (video frequency is real frequency), fan on the left

 In this example, the IGBTs and diodes are integrated into a Semikron power module, which is mounted on a heat sink.
-The produced losses will be removed by forced convection through the cooling fans.
+The generated losses are dissipated by forced convection via cooling fans.

-These calculations have been performed with the commercial software FloEFD by switching on the transient option.
+These calculations were performed with the commercial software Simcenter FloEFD by enabling the transient option.
 The time step is one-hundredth of the period.
-The time dependence of the losses is given as input.
-It is known for such applications that the heat radiation is negligible as the temperatures are too low, therefore, it does not need to be simulated.
-The natural convection is calculated in the casing by switching on the gravitation option of the solver.
-Thanks to the friendly user interface, the embedment in the CAD tool and a multi-processor solver, the results could be reached quickly.
+The time-dependent losses were defined as input.
+Thermal radiation is known to be negligible in such applications due to the low temperatures; therefore, it was not simulated.
+Natural convection inside the casing was calculated by enabling the gravity option in the solver.
+Thanks to the user-friendly interface, CAD tool integration, and a multi-processor solver, results were obtained quickly.

-The calculation domain has been spilt into ½ million cells for ½ a module.
-For the calculated worst case with a frequency of 0.1 Hz, the IGBT temperatures vary between 45 and 60°C. This corresponds to only 1 million cycles or one-year of normal operation of an on-shore wind power station.
+The calculation domain was divided into 0.5 million cells for half a module.
+In the calculated worst-case scenario at a frequency of 0.1 Hz, IGBT temperatures varied between 45 and 60°C. This corresponds to only 1 million cycles, or one year of normal operation for an onshore wind power station.

 Air temperatures in an IGBT module casing for a 0.1 Hz frequency, (video frequency is real frequency)